What is a Merchant Cash Advance?

 Applying for a Merchant Cash Advance

-In addition to relaxed requirements to qualify, the application process and documentation to apply for a merchant cash advance are relatively simple.
+In addition to the lesser requirements to qualify, the application process and documentation to apply for a merchant cash advance are relatively simple.
 The following documents are what you will need to complete your application:

 - Credit Card Processing Statements

 - Voided Business Check